orezm/avc/docs/source/faq.rst

 ---------------------------------
 There is no limitation on bandwidth.
 Please feel free and enjoy.

-Why do i got low speed sometimes?
+Why did i got low speed sometimes?
 ---------------------------------
 There is no limitation on connection rate.
 The actual rate mostly depends on which network you choose to connect to the server with.
 If your Wi-Fi performs differently